 The financial institution must record and document its risk assessment in order to be able to demonstrate its basis.
 The assessment must be undertaken as soon as reasonably practicable after the financial institution commences business and regularly reviewed and amended to keep it up to date.
-It is expected that this risk assessment is reviewed at least annually and this review should be documented to evidence that an appropriate review has taken place.
+It is expected that this risk assessment is reviewed at least annually and in case of trigger events and this review should be documented to evidence that an appropriate review has taken place.